jdevfullstack/github-stats-guide/README.md

 proposed changes in a code base, even simply changing something at the
 README file of others will do.
-What I did was a pull request to add a Page View in a README file.
+What I did was a pull request to add a Page View on a README file.
 If you click the README file of others, then click the edit button, it will automatically create a fork.
 Then, edit the file and create a pull request.